nielskrijger/FlashMessageBundle/README.markdown

 ### Creating a flash message

-You are advised to use the following four flash message styles: 'error', 'warning', 'notice', and 'success'.
+You are advised to use the either one of the four flash message types: 'error', 'warning', 'notice', and 'success'.
 If you pass any other type it is set as the className of the message's enclosing div.